 It came on the first question, the second part of a two-part query.

-The Amendola versus Welker storyline is a natural one -- they both went to Texas Tech and have a similar underdog story after going undrafted -- and it's something that figures to follow the 27-year-old Amendola throughout his tenure with the Patriots.
-After all, he was signed to a five-year, $28.5 million deal to help the team replace Welker.
+The Amendola vs. Welker storyline is a natural one – they both went to Texas Tech and have a similar underdog story after going undrafted – and it’s something that figures to follow the 27-year-old Amendola throughout his tenure with the Patriots.
+After all, he was signed to a five-year deal to help the team replace Welker.

-In 2011, Amendola played under Patriots offensive coordinator Josh McDaniels with the Rams, and he said that added a layer of comfort for him in signing with the Patriots.
+In 2011, Amendola played under coordinator Josh McDaniels with the Rams and he said that added a layer of comfort for him in signing with the Patriots.

 He added that he spoke with quarterback Tom Brady briefly on Thursday, and “hopefully we’ll get together soon so we can start throwing.”

 Describing how he views himself after being asked about his strengths and weaknesses, Amendola said: “I believe that, deep down at heart, I’m a football player.”